gSchool/ada-pre-course/03-pre-ada03/01-loops/01-loops.md

 ## Loop Table

-Create a loop table for the code below, assuming the inputs noted below
+A loop table is a table which tracks what each variable is after each iteration of the loop.
+For practice create a loop table for the code below, assuming the inputs noted below

 ```ruby
 puts "Hello!
 We are going to total some numbers!"